Legg Mason profit up with first net inflows since 2007

 Clients added a net $9.7 billion to money market funds, offset by outflows of $5.7 billion from equity funds and $3.8 billion from bond funds.

-Analysts took a mixed view of the fund flows.
-In a report to investors, Sandler O'Neill analyst Michael Kim noted improvement from net outflows of $2.6 billion in the preceding quarter.
-He said he was maintaining his "buy" rating on the stock.

-But Nomura analyst Glenn Schorr wrote in a note that "the flow trends were disappointing" and that "the LM story remains the same."
-He said the company still needs to work on improving operating efficiencies and capital return.

-The results come at a time of strategic tension at Legg Mason after Mark Fetting stepped down as chief executive earlier this month.
+The net inflows could relieve some pressure on Legg Mason, coming at a time of strategic tension.
+Mark Fetting stepped down as chief executive earlier this month.

-In selecting its next CEO, the board must decide whether to seek more growth or make changes, like spinning off investment units, as some private-equity specialists have suggested.

-On the webcast, Sullivan said the search for a permanent CEO could take several months.
-Legg Mason has hired recruiting firm Korn/Ferry International (KFY.N) to run the search.

 Unlike some peers, Legg Mason shares have not recovered from the financial crisis, and client withdrawals have continued amid performance troubles.
 Since taking the helm in 2008, Fetting had bought time with deep cost-cutting and debt restructuring.